 For a full evening out, you can take a dinner cruise down the Seine.

-The three-course dinner will be paired with French wine.
+Some will serve a 3-course dinner paired with French wine.
 While you dine, you'll see sights like Eiffel Tower and Notre Dame.

 There are many choices of types of cruises and boat tours in Paris.
 For an in-depth comparison of Seine cruises, read our post on Paris boat tours and cruises.